-1850: The 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" indicates that J. Clay Mullin was born in 1850, and lived his entire life in Mullican's Cove of Harrison Township.
-I need to reexamine his tombstone, to see what it indicates about his birthdate.
+1849: The Whiskers' 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" indicates that J. Clay Mullin was born in 1850, and lived his entire life in Mullican's Cove of Harrison Township.
+Based on his tombstone (quoted below) he was born in 1849.
+I would need to see some evidence before I could agree that J. Clay Mullin spent his entire life in Milligan's Cove.
+The following excerpt from the 1861 Walker map of Bedford County shows the location of Milligan's Cove within Harrison Township and also shows the location of the town of Manns Choice.

 1899: The obituary of J. Clay Mullin's brother Samuel H. Mullen appears in the July 28, 1899 issue of the "Bedford Gazette" newspaper, and identifies other siblings: "Samuel H. Mullin died at his home, 533 Finley street, Pittsburg, on Sunday morning.
 The cause of his death was spinal meningitis.
 He was born near Mann's Choice forty-six years ago.
 About eighteen years ago he was united in marriage to Miss Martha C. Earnest, daughter of Mr. and Mrs. David R. Earnest, of Bedford.
 A short time before his marriage he went to Altoona to accept a position in the Pennsylvania Railroad company's shops at that place.
 Seven years ago Mr. and Mrs. Mullin removed to Pittsburg.
 Here he was foreman in the cleaning department of the P. R. R. shops.
 He is survived by his wife and six children, namely, Clay, Charles, Edith, Pearl, Cloyd and Martha.
 Decedent was a nephew of Maj.
 D. W. Mullin, of Mann's Choice, and a brother of W. Scott Mullin, of Hyndman, J. Clay Mullin, of Mann's Choice, and George W. Mullin, of Fredericktown, O. Mrs. Samuel Shaffer, of Hyndman, a sister, also survives him.
 The remains were brought to Mann's Choice Tuesday and interred in the graveyard at Kinton's bridge, where his parents are buried.
 Mr. Mullin was a member of the Lutheran church.
 He was a faithful Christian, a sober, industrious man, with a high sense of honor and integrity, and was held in high esteem by the P. R. R. officials and his fellow-employees."